 In his 2006 novel What is the What, Dave Eggars made the excellent point that the recruitment of children as warriors was not only unethical and barbarous, it was also inefficient.
 His point being: it’s not only bad to make children soldiers, but children make bad soldiers.
-It is a point made forcefully in Alejandro Landes’ new film Monos which won best film at the London Film Festival and is released this week in cinemas.
+It is a point made forcefully in Alejandro Landes’ new film Monos which won best film at the London Film Festival two years ago.

 The film follows the travails of a small unit – Monos – of child soldiers who are camped out in a bunker high in the mountains somewhere in Latin America.
 They are holding an American woman (Julianne Nicholson) hostage and although they are checked up on by an older soldier (Wilson Salazar), they are largely left to their own devices.
 The leader Wolf (Julian Giraldo) wants to partner up with Lady (Karen Quintero) and they also have a new cow – Shakira – to take care of.
 But these kids get easily bored sitting at the top of the world.
 We never learn what has led them to join up but the chances are it is a mix of neglect, toxic fantasy – one of them is called Rambo, another Smurf – and abuse.
 They get drunk and things go wrong.
 Screw ups occur and the group begins to disintegrate as they are sent into the jungle.